openforis/sepal-doc/docs/source/cli/ofgt.rst

  10.00 730785.00 −2411134.00 50.00 1941.00 49.00 20.00 18.00
  35.00 45.00 125.00 18.00
   2. Unsupervised classification - oft-kmeans
-- Now we run oft-kmeans with Input:landsat t1.tif and Output: my kmeans.tif
-oft−kmeans −o my kmeans. tif −i landsat t1 . tif The program will ask you for:
+- Now we run oft-kmeans with Input::code:`landsat_t1.tif` and Output: my kmeans.tif oft−kmeans −o my kmeans. tif −i landsat t1 . tif The program will ask you for:
 - Load your result my kmeans.tif in QGIS: